ohananoshi/C-Obj/Readme.md

 ```

 ### Building your own custom type
-C-Obj works like a design pattern where you decorate your base function with standard wrapplers.
+C-Obj works like a design pattern where you decorate your base function with standard wrappers.

 ```
 header file: person.h